🧠Working With AI the Right Way | Setup & Expectations — Choosing the Right AI — Chapter Five

 Capability matters.

-Choosing the wrong system guarantees friction before work even begins.
+Choosing the wrong system guarantees friction before work begins.

 Some systems are optimized for: